xmera-circle/redmine_workload/README.markdown

 filled.
 Issues that have not filled out one of these fields will be shown in the overview, but the workload resulting from these issues will be ignored.

-The thresholds at which a user is considered to have too much or not enough work may be configured in the plugin settings.

 #### Installation

 The plugin is tested with redmine 2.3.1.